cyverse/irods-adm/README.md

 The bash script `repl-report` can be used to generate a report on the number and volume of data objects that need to be replicated.

+## Replicating data objects

+The bash script `repl` can be used to replicate data objects to the taccCorralRes resource.

 ## Listing all root resources

 The bash script `resc-create-times` lists all of the root resources sorted by creation time.